What is Syphilis?

 Syphilis is often referred to as “the great imitator” because of the wide range of symptoms that infected people may experience.
 These symptoms can easily be confused with those of other conditions.

-Minimizing Your Risk
+Minimizing the Risk

 Following these suggestions may help you protect yourself from contracting syphilis:

-- Learn about safer sex and safer injection practices
+- Learn about safer sex and safer injection practices.

 - Make informed decisions.
-Talk to your partner about their STI status and the use of protection
+Talk to your partner about their STI status and the use of protection.

-- Ask for a syphilis test
+- Ask for a syphilis test.

 Individuals who are most at risk of acquiring syphilis are:

-- Sex trade workers and their clients /partner(s)
+- Sex workers and their client(s)/partner(s).

-- People whose sexual partner has syphilis
+- People whose sexual partner has syphilis.

-- People who have been diagnosed with another STI
+- People who have been diagnosed with another STI.